jfmwz/pollchat/README.md

  3. You'll also need to install a couple of Node.js modules for kafka and websocket support npm install kafka npm install websocket
+    We found that on a current build of Node.js, it would throw errors relating to the `pick` module.
+Commenting the offending line in `node_modules/kafka/node_modules/std/std.js` seems to fix that up.

  4. Edit server.js and fill in your `kafkahost` and `kafkaport`.
 Adjust the `listenport` as well if you want